Looking to volunteer, lead a project, or partner with us? Here’s what you need to know.

 What is the project approval process?

-The EPICS in IEEE Committee will review your submission and will contact you within 60 days of receipt with either a request for more information or with an acceptance or rejection notice.
+The EPICS in IEEE Committee will review your submission and will contact you within 60 days of the deadline with either a request for more information or with an acceptance or rejection notice.

 What should I include in my project proposal?